mxmlnkn/ratarmount/benchmarks/BENCHMARKS.md

 Since the last comparison benchmark, the zstd compression backend was added and `indexed_bzip2` was parallelized using threads.

-To reduce the clutter, in the plot, the benchmarks with a file size of `64B` have been removed because they behave virtually the same as the `0B` per file case because `64B` of file contents are miniscule compoared to 20x512B blocks per record per default.
+To reduce the clutter, in the plot, the benchmarks with a file size of `64B` have been removed because they behave virtually the same as the `0B` per file case because `64B` of file contents are minuscule compared to 20x512B blocks per record per default.

 ![Benchmark comparison between ratarmount and archivemount](plots/archivemount-comparison.png)